maly/bas80/README.md

 ### LET var$ = string expression

 The LET keyword can be omitted.
-Multiple assignment is allowed, just use `LET var[,var,var...]=expr` Vars have to be scalar int
+Multiple assignment is allowed, just use `LET var[,var,var...]=expr`.
+Vars have to be scalar int for multiassignment

 ### PRINT